The Meaning of the Emperor

 The Emperor on this Tarot card is indeed a warrior ruler.
 He sits on a stone throne with his armor on, eager to do battle.
 The image on the card suggests another warrior ruler, the legendary King Arthur, but it might as well be Alexander, Julius Caesar, Napoleon, or Genghis Khan.
 It's the ruler with the force and the firmness to strike down any opposition.

-About the Tarot Emperor Card
+A. E. Waite about the Tarot Emperor Card

 - The Magician